 Norway's travel restrictions in brief

-- International tourism into Norway from outside the EU/EEA remains not possible, regardless of vaccination status.
+- International tourism into Norway from outside the EU/EEA remains not possible in the majority of cases.

 - Norwegian citizens and foreign citizens who live in Norway can enter the country, but may have to quarantine.

 - Most people who enter Norway from areas with high infection (red countries) must get tested upon arrival and serve a quarantine period.
 In the most severe cases, the first three days must be done in a quarantine hotel.

 Read more: Who Can Visit Scandinavia In September 2021?

 The full Norway entry restrictions are quite detailed, so please be patient as we dive into the full list of ifs and buts!
 Firstly, it's important to understand that even if you are permitted to enter Norway, you may be required to serve a quarantine period, possibly in a designated quarantine hotel.

 Norway's colour-coded system

 As with many countries, Norway adopted a traffic-light system for grading a European country's coronavirus risk.
 It now uses the EU system.

 Residents from countries graded ‘red' are considered to have a ‘quarantine obligation' upon entry.
 The colour will also specify if you must present a negative test to gain entry and/or take a test upon arrival.